 - visas and permits: not all foreign nationals who move to Portugal need to obtain a visa, but a work permit will be needed for expats; we can help you find out which ones you need and apply for them.

-- work: you can either look for a job before moving to Portugal or after you arrive here; regardless of your case, our agents can help you understand the Labour Law principles.
+- work: you can either look for a job before you relocate to Portugal or after you arrive here; regardless of your case, our agents can help you understand the Labour Law principles.

 - financial and administrative: we can help you obtain the Portuguese NIF (fiscal identification number) and handle a number of other issues such as opening a bank account, concluding services and rent agreements, and others.